Balochistan, Pakistan: Demographics

 Balochistan's population density is low due to the mountainous terrain and scarcity of water.
 In March 2012, preliminary census figures showed that the population of Balochistan, not including the districts of Khuzdar, Kech and Panjgur, had reached 13,162,222, an increase of 139.3% from 5,501,164 in 1998.
 The population constituted 6.85% of Pakistan's total population.
 This was the largest increase in population in any province of Pakistan during that time period, almost thrice the national increase of 46.9%.
 Official estimates of Balochistan's population grew from approximately 7.45 million in 2003 to 7.8 million in 2005.
 The 2023 Census enumerated a population of 14,894,402.

+As per a 2025 Dawn News report, based on data compiled by research organisation Population Council, UK Aid and the United Nations Population, Balochistan had an annual growth rate of 3.20%.
+According to demographic projections, if the province's current total fertility rate of 4 children per woman remains unchanged, Balochistan's population could more than double to approximately 35 million by 2050.

-Languages and ethnicities
+Languages

 According to the preliminary results of the 2023 census, the languages with the most native speakers in the province are Balochi, spoken by 39.91% of the population (an increase of 4% compared to the 2017 census), and Pashto whose share is at 34.34%.

 The Pashtuns mainly inhabit the north of Balochistan and form the majority in Quetta.
 Baloch on the other hand are found throughout Balochistan, but most highly concentrated in the west and south of the province.

 Brahui is spoken by 17.22% mainly in the central part of Balochistan.
 Other languages include Sindhi (3.81%), Saraiki (2.19%), Punjabi (0.59%), Urdu (0.53%) and others at (1.5%).

 Balochi forms the majority in 21 districts and Pashto forms majority in 9 districts of Balochistan.
 Brahui has majority in 4 districts.
 In the Lasbela, Hub districts and in Kachhi plain region a large minority of the population speaks Lasi and Siraiki, which are dialects of Sindhi.

 According to the Ethnologue, households speaking Balochi, whose primary dialect is Makrani constitutes 13%, Rukhshani 10%, Sulemani 7%, and Khetrani 3% of the population.
 Other languages spoken are Lasi, Urdu, Punjabi, Hazargi, Sindhi, Saraiki, Dehvari, Dari, Tajik, Hindko, Uzbek, and Hindki.

 The 2005 census concerning Afghans in Pakistan showed that a total of 769,268 Afghan refugees were temporarily staying in Balochistan.
 However, there are probably fewer Afghans living in Balochistan today as many refugees repatriated in 2013.
 As of 2015, there are only 327,778 registered Afghan refugees according to the UNHCR.